ai4os/ai4-docs/source/howtos/develop/dashboard.rst

 Drag and drop in the VScode editor the zip file created in Step 1.
 Then unpack it.

-.. dropdown:: ㅤ 💡 Optimal VScode setup
+.. dropdown:: ㅤ 💡 Optimal VScode setup: using LLMs and more

    **Tip nº1**:
    VScode by default is initialized in ``/srv``.